 3. Fill in the contract header details:

-- Add the customer.
+- Select the customer.

 - Give your contract a name.